khaihern/Tipper/README.md

 ## How and why I built this web app?

-I built this web app using ReactJS and this project was also bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I built this app as a way to practice my newly learned ReactJS skills after 2 weeks into learning the framework.
-This app gave me an opportunity to explore many ReactJS features (hooks, reducers, contexts, etc.), Service Worker, and how to build a Progressive Web App.
+I built this web app using ReactJS bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I built it as a way to practice my newly learned ReactJS skills after 2 weeks into learning the framework.
+This app gave me an opportunity to explore many ReactJS features (hooks, reducers, contexts, etc.), Service Worker, and how to build a Progressive Web App (PWA).

 ## Contribute